powsybl/powsybl.github.io/pages/documentation/simulation/timedomain/dynawo/dynamic-models-dsl.md

 ## BlackBoxModel
 Most of the models supported are `BlackBoxModels`.
 This kind of dynamic models have three attributes:
-- `staticId` refers to the ID of the load in the network
+- `staticId` refers to the ID of the load in the network.
 - `dynamicModelId` is an optional attribute to identify this model.
 By default, it is equal to the `staticId`.
-- `parameterSetId` refers a set of parameters for this model in one of the network parameters file
+- `parameterSetId` refers a set of parameters for this model in one of the network parameters file.

 ## Generators
 All the following models are [BlackBoxModels](#blackboxmodel) you can associate to an IIDM generator.
 To do so, you have to use their name as a keyword and define at least a `staticId` and a `parameterSetId`.
 Like every other `BlackBoxModel`, the `dynamicModelId` is optional and would be equal to the `staticId` if not set.